-First Mode’s plan was to exchange the current power system with a hybrid hydrogen fuel cell and battery powerplant.
-Fuel cells work by combining hydrogen and oxygen in an electrochemical process that generates electricity.
-The best part?
-The only byproduct is water.
+For the initial prototype, First Mode’s plan was to replace the truck’s diesel engine with a hybrid fuel cell and battery powerplant.
+The fuel cells combine hydrogen and oxygen to produce electricity (and water); the batteries store up the electricity for use when bursts of extra power are needed.
 Although hydrogen fuel cells have existed for decades, rapid advances in technology are finally making their implementation a viable option for many industries, especially heavy machinery and transport.

-As we assessed the long road before us, several challenges became apparent:
+As we assessed the task, several challenges became apparent.

-Second, the assignment was not to build a new kind of truck, but to retrofit a truck originally built around an internal combustion engine with an entirely new fueling system.
+Second, the assignment was not to build a new kind of truck, but to retrofit a truck originally built around an internal combustion engine.
 Whatever we put in place would need to fit within a confined space and fixed configuration, as well as flawlessly support the auxiliary systems.

 Third, there were the conditions of the mine environment to consider.
-Mines are dusty and hot, and there are workers everywhere.
-Our solution needed to keep the equipment safe from corrosive materials, find a way to regulate the thermal environment to keep the fuel cells below 100 degrees Fahrenheit in a place where the temperature itself is often above that threshold, and be 100% safe within a fairly challenging and dynamic environment.
+Mines are harsh environments that are resource and safety-constrained.
+Our solution needed to keep the equipment safe from corrosive materials, find a way to keep the fuel cells below 100°F in a place where the ambient temperature is often higher than that, and be 100% safe within a challenging and dynamic environment.

 Finally, this new fuel system wasn’t a vanity project.
-It didn’t just need to work, it needed to work as well or better than the current diesel-powered systems.
-When the truck hits a divot and needs power immediately, the power needs to be there.
+It didn’t just need to work, it needed to work at least as well as the current diesel-powered system.
+When the truck hits a bump in the road and needs extra power immediately, the power has to be there.
 The fueling systems and onboard energy storage need to be refueled and recharged quickly and efficiently to minimize downtime.
-And the trucks need to operate on the leanest profile possible, as every ounce you add is one less ounce the truck can carry—even a 1% difference in capacity amounts to hundreds of thousands of dollars a year.
+And the trucks need to operate on the leanest profile possible, as every kilogram you add is one less kilogram the truck can carry, and even a 1% difference in capacity amounts to hundreds of thousands of dollars a year.